This post has been sponsored by Vermont Creamery, but as always, all opinions are my own.

-Find the best liquid to bread ratio: This one was a tough one, as I wanted to find a formula that was foolproof.
-However, after a few tries, I learned that if the bread absorbs all the liquid you would end up with a bread pudding that is moist inside, but crusty outside.
+Find the best liquid-to-bread ratio: This one was tough, as I wanted to find a foolproof formula.
+However, after a few tries, I learned that if the bread absorbs all the liquid, you would end up with a bread pudding that is moist inside but crusty outside.
 So if you have leftover liquid, it is a good idea to add more bread until it is all soaked.
 And visa versa…

 Experiment with maple syrup and honey: Now, I know that both brown and granulated sugars are usually the go-to sweeteners for bread puddings.
 While I have no objection to that I recommend giving maple syrup and honey a try.
 I found that both maple syrup and honey offer a similar taste with yet another layer of added flavor to the end product.

 Feel free to experiment with adding spices, fresh herbs, nuts, seasonal fruits, and even cheeses: We finally came to my favorite part of making bread pudding.
 While there is nothing wrong with the classic recipe, custard mixed in with bread and baked for perfection, you can always add your own spin to it by layering it with seasonal ingredients.